 Try to make it a practice each time you purchase something new, you also take stock of what I no longer use, and give something away.
 Refine, life-edit, live mindfully.
 It is, and always will be, a process!

-An even longer note on the diet I follow and why these foods work for me (and why they may work for you too): For the most part I maintain a high carb low-fat whole foods plant based diet and have for the past year, lately I have been eating mostly raw as well.
+An even longer note on the diet I follow and why these foods work for me (and why they may work for you too): For the most part I maintain a balanced whole foods plant based diet.
 That means the majority of my calories come from whole fruits, vegetables and minimally processed grains.
 I don't eat this way every single day or at every single meal but it is what makes me feel my best.
 I suffered my entire life with chronic digestion issues and this way of eating healed what no doctor could but that doesn't mean I think it suits everyone.
-If a high carb, low fat diet does not make you feel your best, experiment to find what works for you.
-Want to know more about HCLF veganism?
-Please visit the Resource page, where I have compiled all the most helpful websites, videos, personalities, books and movies pertaining to health, wellbeing and the ethics of a plant-based lifestyle.
+Experiment to find what works for you.

 P.S - All of the links to purchase below are through Amazon.com as they send me a little kick back as part of their affiliate program, but it only works if you purchase it through the link on this page so if you do decide to buy anything, clicking through would be so appreciated!